lif31up/prototypical-network/README.md

 Few-shot learning aims to enable models to generalize to new classes with only a few labeled examples.
 Prototypical Networks achieve this by computing a prototype (mean embedding) for each class and classifying query samples based on their distances to these prototypes in the embedding space.

-<a href="https://colab.research.google.com/drive/1gsVtGvISCpXQZsKvFjLVocn89ovazusE?usp=sharing">Test Result on Colab Notebook</a>
+<a href="https://colab.research.google.com/drive/1gsVtGvISCpXQZsKvFjLVocn89ovazusE?usp=sharing">Test Result on Colab</a>

 ## Instruction
 Organize your dataset into a structure compatible with PyTorch's ImageFolder: